Online Mentoring Training

 - You will also be introduced to the dynamics of building a positive mentoring relationship.

-To use the Alberta Mentoring Partnership’s online ‘Orientation for Mentors” course as a part of your mentoring organizations training, please first apply to become an Alberta Mentoring Partnership partner.
-If you are already a partner with us, then please contact us and request to have your organization added to the list of availabl organization volunter mntors can sign up under — this enables your organization to track who does the training under them.
+To use the Alberta Mentoring Partnership’s online ‘Orientation for Mentors’ course as a part of your mentoring organizations training, please first apply to become an Alberta Mentoring Partnership partner.
+If you are already a partner with us, then please contact us and request to have your organization added.
+Your volunteer mentors will then be able to make an account and you can track their progress.

 Please download our Getting Started - Mentor Training manual to learn how you and your mentoring organization or school can use the Online Mentor Training.